matshel/react-modern-softbank/README.md

 - Added some extra css classes
     - hover on buttons and nav links
 - Altered the state on card design slightly
+    - removed hover on cards, added hover effect as stale state as per design

 ## Built with